-Before joining the foundation, Rahman led internationally and nationally recognized projects as a creative director/producer to promote understanding between diverse communities.
-The roles she has performed include: director, Asia and North America, Fes Festival of World Sacred Music in Morocco; artistic director, Arts Midwest’s Caravanserai: A Place Where Cultures Meet; curator, BAM’s Mic Check Hip Hop; creative consultant, Public Programs, Metropolitan Museum of Art’s Arab Lands, Turkey, Iran, Central Asia and Later South Asia Galleries; chief curator, Alliance Francaise’s World Nomads Morocco Festival; project director, Mid Atlantic Arts Foundation/National Endowment for the Arts' Global Cultural Connections; and senior advisor, Muslim Voices Festival.
+Prior to joining the foundation in 2013, Rahman led internationally and nationally recognized projects as a creative director/producer to promote understanding between diverse communities.
+Her prior roles include: director, Asia and North America, Fes Festival of World Sacred Music in Morocco; artistic director, Arts Midwest’s Caravanserai: A Place Where Cultures Meet; curator, Brooklyn Academy of Music’s Mic Check Hip Hop; creative consultant, Public Programs, Metropolitan Museum of Art’s Arab Lands, Turkey, Iran, Central Asia and Later South Asia Galleries; and senior advisor, Muslim Voices: Arts & Ideas Festival.

 Throughout her career, Rahman has dedicated herself to collaborative approaches that strengthen cross-community bonds to advance social change through creativity.
 To that end, she is a frequent public speaker whose topical writing includes the contribution of an essay to the New York University Press published anthology titled “Are the Arts Essential?”
 The book, which includes a seminal set of essays by artists, cultural practitioners, scholars and thinkers explores the vital meaning of art and its power as a civic need.
 She serves as an advisor to Artworks for Freedom, a Steering Committee member for the Aga Khan Trust for Culture’s Music Awards and a director of the board for Grantmakers in the Arts.
 Twice honored by New York City’s government, Rahman is the subject of two television profiles as a global arts leader.